YessiOT/WS_AND_NLP/README.md

 # WS_AND_NLP

-Exercies of web scraping with python library BeautifulSoup.
+Exercises of web scraping with python library BeautifulSoup.
 Also my begginings in NLP with ntkl and python.